kesava1tarun2/JFSD_FeedBack/README.md

 To set up the **Student Feedback and Evaluation System** using **Eclipse** or **Spring Tool Suite (STS) 4**, follow the steps below:

-# README: Student Feedback and Evaluation System (Eclipse/STS Setup)
+# Student Feedback and Evaluation System (Eclipse/STS Setup)

 ## Overview